stibinator/DuAEF_Duik_Docs/src/docs/duik-cmd.md

 The *Duik Cmd* panel provides an command line interface (CLI) to Duik.
+It is one of the optional [individual and dockable panels](first-look-at-duik.md#individual-panels).

 ![](img/duik-screenshots/duik-cmd.png)